jeffbski/digest-stream/README.md

  - Easy to use pass-through stream which calculates the digest and length of string or Buffer streamlength of the string
  - Builds on pass-stream to have all the normal pass-through functionality for a spec compliant stream
+ - works with node 0.10+ streams2 but is also compatible with 0.8

 ## Why